-Get to know the MIT Press’s new Director, Amy Brand, in this two-part Q&A series.
-Editorial Director Gita Manaktala conducted the interview.
+Get to know the MIT Press’s new Director, Amy Brand, in this two-part Q&A series conducted by Editorial Director Gita Manaktala

 But the opportunities are tremendously exciting.
 I’ve been immersed for a long time, in different capacities, in efforts to shape the future of scholarly publishing, whether from the vantage point of linking infrastructure like CrossRef and ORCID, open access in my role launching Harvard’s DSpace repository, faculty appointments and tenure from the perspective of Harvard’s provost’s office, and most recently at Digital Science where I had the opportunity to work with some of the best new research technologies in a culture that lives and breathes innovation.

 Part of what’s so exciting for me about the MIT Press Directorship is the chance take what I’ve gleaned over the years working in book and journal publishing, on information infrastructure, in higher ed administration, on research software…and apply it in leading the Press into that future.
 Another thing that makes being at the helm of the MIT Press today so appealing is the mandate to work much more closely with other parts of the Institute than we have in the past.

 Gita Manaktala: What surprised you during your first week on the job?

 Amy Brand: I was very pleasantly surprised to be reminded of how easy going and friendly the culture of the Press is.
 Everyone has been extremely collegial, open-minded, and gracious.

 Gita Manaktala: What is the most challenging thing so far?

 Amy Brand: Reining in my energy and ideas!
 There are so many compelling new directions I want to explore, hence it has been a bit challenging in my first weeks here to keep my mind focused on the nuts-and-bolts stuff.
 I’m confident I’ll find the right balance soon.